-For many test takers, one of the most difficult aspects of the IELTS or TOEFL is coming up with strong and appropriate ideas quickly.
-This is true for the writing task (task 2, essay), as well as the speaking component.
-In these sections you are asked to come up with a list of reasons and examples to support an opinion within a short time-frame.
-This process of brainstorming ideas is as much a skill as any other you will practice in preparation for the test, and just like any other skill, it can be learned and perfected with practice.
+For many IELTS, TOEFL, and other test takers, coming up with strong and appropriate ideas quickly is one of the most difficult aspects of writing an essay.
+This is equally true for the speaking component.
+In these sections of the exam you are asked to come up with a list of reasons and examples to support an opinion within a short time-frame.
+This process of brainstorming ideas is a skill you must practice in preparation for the test, and just as with any other skill, it can be learned and perfected.

 One way to prepare for these sections is to create a collection of ideas before the test so that you have them ready when you need them.
 In other words, do the thinking before test day and you will only need to recall these ideas during the test.
 This will help you speak and write more fluently and fluidly, but even more importantly, it will help you stay relaxed and confident.

 How does it work?

 If you look at many essay task samples, you will soon notice there are general topics that keep repeating themselves, even though the questions might be more specific and varied.
 Using these general topics as a base, you can build idea groups and apply these ideas to many different facets of the topic.
 For example, one general topic that appears frequently on these tests is Education.
 From this general idea test makers generate more specific questions about aspects of Education, such as where to study (e.g., at home or abroad?) how to study (alone or in groups?), and many others.
 By brainstorming vocabulary and subtopics before the test, you will be prepared for any question regarding Education you may face.